-Highly relevant to the present paper's main focus, fMRI research has also shown that LSD and psilocybin induce a "flattening" of the cortical unimodal-transmodal functional hierarchy - as indexed via the principal sensorimotor-to-association functional 8 - by increasing cross-talk between these usually relatively segregated functional zones ^{159,161,164,221,222}.
-As we have highlighted, this gradient corresponds to the spatial distribution of 5-HT2ARs across the cortex.
+Highly relevant to the present paper's main focus, fMRI research has also shown that LSD and psilocybin induce a 'flattening' of the cortical unimodal-transmodal functional hierarchy-as indexed via the principal sensorimotor-to-association functional8-by increasing cross-talk between these usually relatively segregated functional zones.^{161,163,166,228,229} As we have highlighted, this gradient corresponds to the spatial distribution of 5-HT2ARs across the cortex.
 Therefore, this study demonstrates that acute 5-HT2AR agonism can modulate the brain's macroscale cortical functional hierarchy in the adult brain.
-Importantly, hierarchical functional organization is necessary for the instantiation of hierarchical predictive mechanisms, thought by many to be a key operative mechanism of the brain ^{248,249}.
-Thus, by implication, if the brain's main hierarchical gradient is 'flattened' or 'compressed' under psychedelics, top-down predictive mechanisms should be compromised - consistent with the REBUS model.
-One possible interpretation of this effect is that bottom-up information flow, i.e., 'prediction error', will be liberated to impress on supraordinate regions and systems - potentially driving the updating of predictive encodings (i.e., the 'posterior distribution') 32.
-Evidence for the revision of high-level models or beliefs post-psychedelic use can be seen here 250 - but there are multiple other ways in which this effect may express itself.
-Indeed, the revision of pathological predictive encodings is hypothesized to be a key component of the therapeutic action of psychedelic therapy 251.
+Importantly, hierarchical functional organization is necessary for the instantiation of hierarchical predictive mechanisms, thought by many to be a key operative mechanism of the brain.^{252,253} Thus, by implication, if the brain's main hierarchical gradient is 'flattened' or 'compressed' under psychedelics, top-down predictive mechanisms should be compromised-consistent with the REBUS model.
+One possible interpretation of this effect is that bottom-up information flow, i.e. 'prediction error', will be liberated to impress on supraordinate regions and systems-potentially driving the updating of predictive encodings (i.e. the 'posterior distribution').32 Evidence for the revision of high-level models or beliefs post-psychedelic use can be seen here254-but there are multiple other ways in which this effect may express itself.
+Indeed, the revision of pathological predictive encodings is hypothesized to be a key component of the therapeutic action of psychedelic therapy.255

-F. Cognitive and behavioral plasticity induced by 5-HT2AR agonism
+Cognitive and behavioural plasticity induced by 5-HT2AR agonism

-Mounting evidence indicates that flexibility of cognition and behavior in the face of environmental changes are mediated by serotonin 252-256.
-Conversely, behavioral flexibility is impaired in marmoset monkeys following experimental depletion of serotonin from the orbitofrontal cortex, resulting in perseverative behavior 257.
-Evidence for a role of the 5-HT2AR in mediating the relationship between serotonin and cognitive flexibility comes from animal models: 5-HT2AR agonists such as LSD can improve the ability of non-human animals to learn novel associations ^{258,259}.
-In humans, evidence for increased learning capacity comes from a recent study combining acute pharmacological intervention with LSD and computational modelling of trial-and-error reinforcement learning, which found that subjects had an increased ability to update the expected value of performing a given action based on feedback 260.
-Both the subjective (psychedelic) and neural effects of LSD in humans can be blocked by pre-treatment with ketanserin ^{205,211,213}; however, given the agonism of LSD for dopamine (albeit substantially weaker) and for serotonin receptors beyond 5-HT2AR, and the involvement of dopamine in computational effects are also uniquely attributable to 5-HT2AR agonism.
+Mounting evidence indicates that flexibility of cognition and behaviour in the face of environmental changes are mediated by serotonin.256-260 Conversely, behavioural flexibility is impaired in marmoset monkeys following experimental depletion of serotonin from the orbitofrontal cortex, resulting in perseverative behavior.261 Evidence for a role of 5-HT2AR in mediating the relationship between serotonin and cognitive flexibility comes from animal models: 5-HT2AR agonists such as LSD can improve the ability of non-human animals to learn novel associations.^{262,263} In humans, evidence for increased learning capacity comes from a recent study combining acute pharmacological intervention with LSD and computational modelling of trial-and-error reinforcement learning, which found that subjects had an increased ability to update the expected value of performing a given action based on feedback.264 Both the subjective (psychedelic) and neural effects of LSD in humans can be blocked by pretreatment with ketanserin^{207,213,215}; however, given the agonism of LSD for dopamine (albeit substantially weaker) and for serotonin receptors beyond 5-HT2AR, and the involvement of dopamine in reinforcement learning,^{265,266} future work will be needed to conclusively establish whether these computational effects are also uniquely attributable to 5-HT2AR agonism.